LAAC-LSCP/laac-lscp.github.io/docs/communication.md

 ## Language

 Lab language is English (including scientific meetings).
-Depending on who is involved, discussion may also be in French sometimes
+Depending on who is involved, discussion may also be in French sometimes.
+For administrative matters involving Isabelle Brunet, Anne-Caroline Fiévet, or Radhia Achheb, they'll prefer being spoken to in French.
+For technical matters involving Vireack Ul or Michel Dutat, they'll also prefer French.
+Everyone understands English though!

 ## Mattermost

 We use [mattermost](https://mattermost.cognitive-ml.fr/laac/) as a way to discuss in the team on a daily bases.
-You will need to have an account and be added to the team channel.
+You should have created an account as part of your onboarding.
+If you do not see the LAAC and LSCP teams, ask Loann to add you.
+Depending on your topic, you may also want to ask to be added to the CoML team.

 ## Meetings

+Once you're on the mailing lists, you should receive a schedule of the upcoming meetings every week.

+We have group meetings every Tuesday.

+Typically on the first Tuesday of each month, a plenary meeting for the whole lab takes place, 2-3:30 (including social time).

+On the second Tuesday of each month, we currently have a meeting on Benchmarking human and machines' speech perception (4-5pm).

-We usually have a team meeting every week where we discuss various topics and where people can present their work.
+The other Tuesdays, we usually have a team meeting where we discuss various topics and where people can present their work (2-3pm).
+This is the perfect place to share news (did you get an abstract accepted somewhere? did you apply for a PhD program? etc) and ask general questions (what are some good books on the topic to read?)

-Tipically a plenary meeting for the whole lab takes place once a month.

 Other teams in the lab, like the CoML team for example, have their own meeting.
-You may want to attend some of them occasionaly.
+You may want to attend some of them occasionally.

-The LSCP calendar is available [here.](https://calendar.google.com/calendar/embed?src=vsvnk7q30d9h9lj866g25m98ok%40group.calendar.google.com&ctz=Europe%2FParis)
+The LSCP calendar, including all the meetings mentioned above, is available [here.](https://calendar.google.com/calendar/embed?src=vsvnk7q30d9h9lj866g25m98ok%40group.calendar.google.com&ctz=Europe%2FParis)

 ---

 The department (DEC) is hosting a lot of events and seminars.
-Once you're on the mailing lists, you should receive a schedule of the upcoming meetings every week.
+The DEC calendar is available [here.](https://calendar.google.com/calendar/embed?src=07im0e9urm3sh8tlmoeqde2drk%40group.calendar.google.com&ctz=Europe%2FParis)

-## When you need someone
+## When you need something:

-When somethings comes up.

-- put it on the topics to discuss
+- go to the list of key contacts in the [welcome page](https://laac-lscp.github.io/)

+- as much as possible use mattermost, which we check a lot more often than email.
+Nearly everyone is on it!
+Use direct messages to individuals for anything super-specific or private.
+For things related to your project, prioritize using the channel that is created for it.
+You should also feel free to post general questions in the public channels (at the team or lab level)

-- email, or drop by Alex’ office (mezzanine above 406) or call
+- for emergencies, you can also drop by Alex’ office (mezzanine above 406) or call

-- for quick questions you can also use mattermost, which we check a lot more often than email